cryptk/kubernetes-mimic/README.md

 | MIMIC_HARBOR_REGISTRYURL | "" | Hostname that Harbor serves it's repository mirrors from.
 If this is left blank, Mimic will attempt to autodiscover this from the Harbor API |
 | MIMIC_HARBOR_ROBOT_USERNAME | "" | Robot account username from Harbor.
 Needed to autodiscover the Registry URL from the Harbor API |
 | MIMIC_HARBOR_ROBOT_PASSWORD | "" | Robot account password from Harbor.
 Needed to autodiscover the Registry URL from the Harbor API |

+## Testing

+If you have [docker](https://docs.docker.com/get-docker/) installed, you can deploy Mimic into a KiND cluster pretty easily with

+`go run mage.go deploy update`

+and you can then clean everything up with:

+`go run mage.go clean`

+if you install [mage](https://magefile.org/) then you can execute the targets directly with:

+`mage deploy update` and `mage clean`

+Feel free to check out the other targets with:

+`mage -l`